AkshithD/Android-Cafe-App/README.md

    ```
 2. **Open in Android Studio**
 3. **Build and Run** on an emulator or physical Android device (API 30+ recommended)

----

-## 🔧 Future Enhancements

-- Add image previews and menu illustrations
-- Add price calculation with tax and subtotal summary
-- Integrate SQLite for persistent order storage
-- Add animations and dark/light themes

----

-## 🙌 Acknowledgments

-This project was built as part of an academic Android development module to demonstrate proficiency in building mobile UIs, managing activity state, and applying Java-based OOP in a real-world inspired application.